 - Bob Phillips provided an MRC decoder definition

 who provided programmer fixes for the Zimo MX1 and MXULF

 - Ronnie Pinkerton, who worked on a throttle update

-the construction of the demo layout for the JavaOne show,
+for this website, lead the construction of the demo layout for the JavaOne show, worked on

 - Ian Price who contributed the LocoTracker.py script